 The student´s next step in a classical atelier after having done a couple of Bargue drawings is the cast drawing.
 These most often are anatomical plaster casts.
 Plaster is white so there is no color distracting the student.
 He is able to see the form better while looking at a monochrome reference.
-Plaster casts are quite expensive but in my shop you can obtain plaster casts for a favorable price.
+Plaster casts are quite expensive but you can read here how to make a plaster cast on your own for little money.
+Or you can obtain plaster casts on Amazon which you can find on my SHOP page here.
 A simple one and a complex one is recommended – the most complex and challenging for a student is a bust.

 - Wood panel or something similar (should be large enough to place the plaster cast and the drawing paper besides each other).